vmware-tanzu/velero/design/csi-snapshots.md

 The CSI controllers will create a `VolumeSnapshotContent.snapshot.storage.k8s.io` object associated with the `VolumeSnapshot`.
 Associated `VolumeSnapshotContent` objects will be retrieved and updated with the [`velero.io/backup-name`][10] label for ease of lookup later.
 `velero.io/volume-snapshot-name` will be applied as a label to the PVC so that the `VolumeSnapshot` can be found easily for restore.
 `VolumeSnapshot`, `VolumeSnapshotContent`, and `VolumeSnapshotClass` objects would be returned as additional items to be backed up.
+GitHub issue [1566][18] represents this work.
 The `VolumeSnapshotContent.Spec.VolumeSnapshotSource.SnapshotHandle` field is the link to the underlying platform's snapshot, and must be preserved for restoration.

 The plugin will _not_ wait for the `VolumeSnapshot.Status.IsReady` field to be `true` before returning.